 The idea of purchasing a run-down home or building isn’t all that appealing.
 But, getting it at a fraction of its true value and spending a few months refinishing it—to sell it at a tremendous profit—is the ultimate dream.
 Unfortunately, it’s often a pipe dream for investors who don’t have realistic expectations.

 Often, investors view fix-and-flip opportunities as “get rich quick” schemes.
 They don’t see these properties as investments, but rather cash-outs for capital to fuel their next purchase.
 This mindset is detrimental.
-It can quickly push you from being an investor, to becoming a gambler.
+It can quickly push you from being an investor to become a gambler.

 Be aware of what you’re getting into

 Fix-and-flip opportunities can be lucrative.
-But it’s important for investors to be aware of the various hazards associated with the fix-and-flip strategy.
+But investors need to be aware of the various hazards associated with the fix-and-flip strategy.
 Even the smallest miscalculation or error could lead to major losses.

 While it’s possible to make a lot of money flipping properties, if you’re not an experienced investor or real estate professional, it’s even easier to lose a significant amount of capital on a fix-and-flip deal gone awry.